influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 ## Export a template

-Do one of the following to export resources to template manifests:
+Do one of the following to export resources to a template:

 - [Export all resources in an organization](#export-all-resources)
 - [Export specific resources in an organization](#export-specific-resources)